 In order to minimise sound vibrating through the walls, there should be minimal contact between the new wall and the existing wall.
 This can be achieved by securing the new wall into place using the floor and ceiling, creating a standalone effect.

 Being the best solution means it also requires the most amount of work and consequently soundproofing walls this way costs more.
 It’s also important to know that you’ll lose space due to the depth of both the new wall and the gap.

 Fix a new wall to your existing wall

 If you don’t have the luxury of space to lose by creating an independent new wall, a popular alternative is to fix a new wall directly onto your existing wall.
 This is done using a metal or wood framework, which creates a much smaller gap of approximately 30mm that is then filled with fibrous material glued to your existing wall.
 A double layer of acoustic plasterboard is then fixed to the bars of the framework with a rubber sheet sandwiched between them.

 Although this method isn’t as effective as creating a standalone wall, it does still offer a good level of soundproofing.
 It also proves to be a popular option for many homeowners as you can often buy all the necessary materials off the shelf, meaning that soundproofing your walls this way comes at a lower price.

 Use rubber mat and plasterboard

-Another option that can help reduce airborne noise travelling through a wall is to fix a thick sound absorbing rubber mat directly on to your existing wall and then fixing two layers of acoustic plasterboard on top of it.
-For additional soundproofing for your wall you can add in a thin layer of acoustic rubber between the two layers of plasterboard.
+Another option that can help reduce airborne noise traveling through a wall is to fix a thick sound-absorbing rubber mat directly onto your existing wall and then fixing two layers of acoustic plasterboard on top of it.
+For additional soundproofing for your wall, you can add a thin layer of acoustic rubber between the two layers of plasterboard.